 The aim is for students’ work to contribute something new to the scientific or technological community or to a particular field of study.
-They are supported by an industry or higher education mentor, who can offer guidance and advice, and are required to prepare a final report and present the outcomes of their project to their CREST assessor.
+They can be supported by an industry or higher education mentor, who can offer guidance and advice, and are required to prepare a final report and present the outcomes of their project to their CREST assessor.

 If they feel that the work doesn’t meet the criteria, they will provide feedback on what the students need to do to achieve their Awards.
 You have the option to submit the project again for assessment.
-We charge £5 per student for reassessment.
+We charge £5 per submission for reassessment.

 Alternatively, the assessor may offer to award a lower CREST level.
 In this case you can decide to accept the offered award, or work on the project further and resubmit it.